 The Infantile Grotesque: Pathology, Sexuality and a Theory of Religion, my second text, is an interdisciplinary romp in art history, film studies and psychology...all of which are needed to help explain our culture's ambivalence to the event of reproduction.

 Society Elsewhere: Why the Gravest Threat to Humanity Will Come from Within, published in 2018, wonders about the look and feel of our future 'algorithmic culture,' which is, by most accounts, a foregone conclusion.
 This text addresses head-on how technology is changing the way we think about creativity, culture and the 'intelligence' of our Earth.

-My writing has appeared in The New York Times, Huffington Post, The Scotsman, Outside, Adventure Journal, Happy Hipocrite, Greyrock Review, Vol. 1 Brooklyn, Ascent, Continental Philosophy Review, Counter Culture, Sierra Nevada Review, Rock and Ice Magazine, U.K. Climbing, The Baltimore Post Examiner, Journal for Cultural and Religious Theory, among many others.
+My writing has appeared in The New York Times, Huffington Post, The Scotsman, Outside, Adventure Journal, Happy Hipocrite, Greyrock Review, Rock and Ice, Vol. 1 Brooklyn, Ascent, Continental Philosophy Review, Counter Culture, Sierra Nevada Review, Rock and Ice Magazine, U.K. Climbing, The Baltimore Post Examiner, Journal for Cultural and Religious Theory, among many others.

 I'm currently, as of Fall 2020, working on two books for Stone Country press—Zen of the Wild, and the Zen of Climbing.

 I can be reached at email@example.com or firstname.lastname@example.org